soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 ![alternativetext](icon.png)

-It has been developed and tested in Linux and Mac machines.
-It can be used in machines running Windows but compatilibity is not fully guaranteed.
+It can be used in machines running Linux, Windows and Mac machines.
 For detailed documentation with the methodology please go to the "documentation" folder.

 ----------------------------------------------------------------